linux-okernel/linux-okernel-components/test_mappings/vsys-update/README.md

 `sudo insmod regsysctl.ko`

+Note that vsysupdate takes a few seconds to run.

 Look at the messages in the debug buffer (dmesg) and the linux-okernel logs to see what is going on.

+Note that regsysctl.ko doesn't register the sysctl, as this seems to cause an unhandled page fault in new kernels.
+Because of this, I only use dummy addresses for modprobe_path, and proc_dostring in vsysupdate.
+If we could successfully register the sysctl, then the code would need to be updated to use the correct addresses.

 nigel.edwards@hpe.com